 “I dislike thinking this, but after hearing it, you may wish your brother were dead,” Asharos said, watching Aenek.
-“Our names and faces are known to the Agency.
+“The Agency knows our names and faces.
 It’s possible that they apprehended him on his way to his appointment.”

 “No…” Aenek stared at Asharos

 “It’s not something I wish to consider, but as I said, the possibility exists.
 In that case, I fear for his continued health and safety.”